Lyda D. Newman: Patent and invention

-In the 1890s, Newman invented a hairbrush which contained evenly spaced rows of bristles with open slots to clear debris away from the hair and into a recessed compartment in the brush back.
-The brush also had a button which allowed the bristle holder to be removed from the back for cleaning of the brush.
+In the 1890s, Newman invented a hairbrush which contained evenly spaced rows of bristles with open slots to clear debris away from the hair and into a recessed compartment in the back.
+The brush had a button which allowed the bristle holder to be removed from the back for cleaning.

 The was filed on July 11, 1898 and granted on November 14, 1898.
 The hairbrush she invented was described in her patent as "simple and durable in construction" and being "very effective when in use".
 Modern hairbrushes still use Newman's design, with the only changes being aesthetic.
-Lyda's invention changed the hair-care industry, due to the fact that her design made hairbrushes less expensive, easier to manufacture, and effective to use on textured hair.
-See gallery for diagram of the hairbrush.
+Newman's invention changed the hair-care industry, due to the fact that her design made hairbrushes less expensive, easier to manufacture, and effective to use on textured hair.

 Activism

 Newman was an organizer for women's suffrage in the early 20th century.
 As a suffragist, she canvassed New York City neighborhoods, hosted street meetings to educate passing people, and opened the Negro Suffrage Headquarters in Manhattan.

 On August 29, 1915, the New York Times noted under "Suffrage Centre for Negroes", "The Woman Suffrage Party is to open a suffrage headquarters for colored people at 207 West Sixty-third Street on Wednesday.
 This will be in charge of Miss Lyda Newman, who is doing excellent work for suffrage among her own people.
 The headquarters will be gayly decorated with suffrage posters, flags and streamers.
 Many colored women have been asked to play hostess at the new headquarters while Miss Newman goes canvassing among voters in the neighborhood [sic]."

-On Thursday, September 2, 1915, the New York Times followed up with a second news blurb under "Negro Suffrage Headquarters", "Headquarters for the work of the negro suffragists were opened at 207 West Sixty-third Street last evening with a big open-air meeting outside the building.
+On, September 2, 1915, the New York Times followed up with a second news blurb under "Negro Suffrage Headquarters", "Headquarters for the work of the negro suffragists were opened at 207 West Sixty-third Street last evening with a big open-air meeting outside the building.
 Miss Lyda D. Newman is in charge of the work, and will continue canvasing and organizing street meetings through the thirteenth Assembly District from now until election day.
 Dr. Mary Halton and Miss Portia Willis were among the speakers last evening.
 Sixty-third Street was opened yesterday as a play street with no traffic from 3 to 9 P.M., and mothers are invited to the headquarters and watch their children play from the windows [sic]."

-In 1924, seven years after women's suffrage was achieved in the year 1917, Lyda Newman can be found on the 51st election district for New York City voter list as a registered voter.
+In 1924, seven years after women's suffrage was achieved in 1917, Newman can be found on the 51st election district for New York City voter list as a registered voter.